ubcctf/sapling-ctf-2022/web/LinkMe/hosted/readme.md

 # (Link Diaries as a Service) Link Me

+This challenge is based off a principle/idea that I saw in DiceCTF's 2021 CTF - a challenge called "babier CSP": https://ctftime.org/task/14695

 ## Instructions for hosting

 1. There's a `start.sh` script you can run that will simply call the correct docker build and run commands.